If you are not famiiar with immunology, you may want to open the glossary in a separate window as a reference as you read this article

 Undetectable stealth infection is a controversial concept in traditional medicine

 Did you know that many foods contain histamine?
 It’s true.
 You can lower your histamine levels by avoiding high histamine foods.
 You can also avoid foods that trigger your mast cells to release histamine.
 Stick to low histamine foods and incorporate antihistamine foods into your diet.
 Avoid anything that you know that you are allergic to.
 These foods are categorized below.
-This is an abbreviated list.
-You can request a complete list by calling us at (212) 286-2012.
+This is an abbreviated list that contains key foods to consider when making adjustments to your diet.

 HIGH HISTAMINE FOODS (AVOID)